Jake127-html/Active-Directory-Home-Lab/docs/lab-deployment-continued.md

 ### Phase 1: OUs

 1. Open server manager like how we pinned it to the taskbar earlier, navigate to Tools > Active Directory Users and Computers.
-Expand Enterprise.com and Right Click > New Organizational Unit > and name each OU as follows:
+Expand Enterprise.com and Right Click > New Organizational Unit > Make sure protect from accidental deletion is enabled!
+And name each OU as follows:

 ```
 Enterprise.com